Indian Child Welfare Act: History

 Various other groups have also had stakes in these decisions.
 The Church of Jesus Christ of Latter-day Saints (LDS Church) had an Indian Placement Program that removed Native children from their tribes and placed them into church members' homes.
 By the 1970s, approximately 5,000 Native children were living in Mormon homes.
 The lack of knowledge about Native American culture by most social workers also contributed to the high removal rates.
-Most social workers are conditioned by the "best interest of the child", as outlined by Beyond the Best Interests of the Child (Second Edition), which advocates bonding with at least one adult as a parent figure.
+Most social workers are conditioned by the "best interest of the child," as outlined by Beyond the Best Interests of the Child (Second Edition), which advocates bonding with at least one adult as a parent figure.
 This did not take into consideration the tribal culture of the extended tribal family, in which children could have close relationships with members of the extended family.
 The common Native American practices of having a child cared for by an extended relative was viewed as abandonment by allegedly well-intentioned, but arguably paternalistic, state social workers.
 But tribal members considered care by an extended family member to be normal behavior and a desirable way to ensure the child was cared for by family.

 During congressional consideration, held at the request of Native American advocacy groups, opposition was raised by several states, the LDS Church, and several social welfare groups.
 The bill was pushed through by Representative Morris Udall of Arizona, who lobbied President Jimmy Carter to sign the bill.
 It was strongly supported by Senator James Abourezk of South Dakota, who had authored the bill and previously contributed to founding the American Indian Policy Review Commission and the Select Committee on Indian Affairs, each of which he chaired.

+Indian child removal is one example of a broader trend promoting Native American assimilation, particularly through the targeting of Indigenous children.
+Other instances include Indian boarding schools and the Save the Babies campaign.
+These movements all focused on separating Indian children from their Tribal communities, preventing the generational transfer of cultural practices.

 Congress's overriding purpose in passing the ICWA was to protect Native culture and tribal integrity from the unnecessary removal of Native children by state and federal agencies.
 Awareness of the issues facing Native American children was raised by the advocacy and research by the Association on American Indian Affairs.
 Congress reasoned that "there is no resource that is more vital to the continued existence and integrity of Indian tribes than their children."